Courseiva

 AnswerA

-VIF measures how much the variance of a regression coefficient is inflated due to collinearity.
+Variance Inflation Factor (VIF) measures how much the variance of a regression coefficient is inflated due to multicollinearity.
+A high VIF indicates strong multicollinearity, making it a quantitative method for detection.

 Why this answer

 Variance Inflation Factor (VIF) is a standard metric for detecting multicollinearity.
-Option A (pairwise scatter plots) can hint but not quantify.
-Option B (Pearson correlation matrix) shows pairwise linear correlation but not multicollinearity among multiple variables.
+Option D (pairwise scatter plots) can hint at relationships but does not quantify multicollinearity.
+Option B (Pearson correlation matrix) shows pairwise linear correlation but does not capture multicollinearity among multiple variables.

 MCQmedium